 BLACKHAWKS (33-10-14) at KINGS (30-21-6)

-“You’ve got to get past it.
+"I'm pretty frustrated, but like I said, you've got to get over it," Kings defenseman Drew Doughty said afterward.
+"You've got to get past it.
 This can make us stronger.
-Going through this little slip, it seems like it happens with the Kings every year at some point.
-We’re going to turn this thing around and we’re going to go the other way with it and become better from it.”
+Going through this little slip, it seems like it happens every year with the Kings at some point.
+We're going turn this thing around and we're going to go the other way with it and become better from it."